 You can get to Beechenhurst car-free from Bristol too (so shake that fossil-fuel guilt).
 Just jump on the train to Gloucester, then catch the Stagecoach bus 30.
 More details on the Good Journey website.
 We’ve got no entry charge at our sites, so if you come without a car, it’s a cost-effective day out.

 Did you know?
 To combat climate change, we are ambitiously planting more trees.
 Last year our nurseries produced nearly 16 million new trees to replant and create new areas of woodland.
 In the same year, we harvested 7.75 million trees for use in everything from home-building to furniture-making.

 Wenchford, Forest of Dean, New Road, Blakeney

 Wenchford offers the perfect place to beat the Bristol heat.
 A popular picnic site with picnic tables, an easy access path and – for when it all gets a bit too hot – a paddling area.

 Blackpool Brook trickles through the site under the dappled shade of the large oak trees.
 An idyllic spot to come with family or friends, once you arrive you’ll never want to go back to Bristol!

-During the summer, a café and toilets are open on-site, so you don’t have to move!
+During the summer toilets are open on-site, so you don’t have to move!
 That said, we recommend stretching your legs – there’s a walking trail running along a hard-surfaced path adjacent to the Blackpool Brook and then on to a track above the picnic site.

 Don’t get trapped in the Bristol city heat this year – come and explore the cool shade of your nearest forests.